angular/angular-cli/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `angular-cli:master`.
+* In GitHub, send a pull request to `devkit:master`.
 * If we suggest changes then:
   * Make the required updates.
-  * Re-run the Angular CLI test suites to ensure tests are still passing.
+  * Re-run the Angular DevKit test suites to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell